NVIDIA/OptiX_Apps/apps/GLTF_renderer/doc/README.md

 The renderer is neither using the volume thickness, nor volume thickness texture to do any volume absorption calculations.
 Ray tracers know the distance traveled inside a closed volume.
 The thickness factor is only checked for being zero because that means a material is thin-walled.

 Some glTF models are using the thickness parameter to emulate thick geometry, which will look like solid volumes inside the ray tracer.
 Set the thickness factor to 0.0 in that case to make the geometry thin-walled.

+#### Microfacet Multi-Scatter

+The microfacet distribution functions inside this renderer implementation are not handling multi-scattering between microfacets.
+That means there will be energy loss when increasing the roughness of materials, so white rough metallic materials will be darker than white diffuse reflection materials.